imnotteixeira/react-workshop-niaefeup/presentation.md

 # Keys

-Usually, react will let you know when you have some list of mutating children and you should be using keys.
+Usually, React will let you know when you have some list of mutating children and you should be using keys.

 But there are some things to consider before choosing your keys: